diethard2/b4udignl/README.md

 Release notes
 -------------
+**version 2.2.0** 04/03/2020
+* Solved problem of not loading klic message V2.2 [issue 12](https://github.com/diethard2/b4udignl/issues/12)
+* Loading a second klic message gave problems, so until solved allow only to open one message.
+*Raster layers of klic message were not projected correctly.
+* Positioning of Klic Viewer plugin was sometimes outside windows bounds.
+So Klic viewer started but was not visible.
+Do not restore position settings of Klic viewer anymore.
+* Included in documentation how to store memory layers holding vector data of klic message.

-**version 2.1.2*** 20/07/2019
+**version 2.1.2** 20/07/2019
-Fixed problem to set settings for SVG paths, introduced in v.
+* Fixed problem to set settings for SVG paths, introduced in v.
 2.1.0

 **version 2.1.1** 07/07/2019
-Improved gui of tab theme so on OSX/Linux you can see theme legend colors Fixed problem with translation, if you switch to english it is translated Fixed problem with XML encoding.
-In OSX it was not set to UTF-8 Fixed problem to set settings for SVG path.
+* Improved gui of tab theme so on OSX/Linux you can see theme legend colors
+* Fixed problem with translation, if you switch to english it is translated
+* Fixed problem with XML encoding.
+In OSX it was not set to UTF-8
+* Fixed problem to set settings for SVG path.
 In OSX it gave problems.

 **version 2.1.0** 12/06/2019
-Upgraded plugin for QGIS 3.x
+* Upgraded plugin for QGIS 3.x
-Visibility can be controlled from tab thema's
+* Visibility can be controlled from tab thema's
 When a message has a Eis Voorzorgsmaatregel, a warning will be given to user

 **version 2.0.3** 27/01/2018
-Fixed loading detailkaarten (Themabijlagen) as rasterlayers.
+* Fixed loading detailkaarten (Themabijlagen) as rasterlayers.
-Improved style of depth measurement object DiepteNAP en DiepteTovMaaiveld.
+* Improved style of depth measurement object DiepteNAP en DiepteTovMaaiveld.
-Forced garbage collect takes place after removing KLIC message.
+* Forced garbage collect takes place after removing KLIC message.

 **version 2.0.2** 19/01/2018
-Renamed Quantum GIS to QGIS in documentation (and this file) Now GML curves are also supported for Vector Geometry of pipelines After loading each KLIC message, a full garbage collect is done after removing temporary datamodel
+* Renamed Quantum GIS to QGIS in documentation (and this file)
+* Now GML curves are also supported for Vector Geometry of pipelines
+* After loading each KLIC message, a full garbage collect is done after removing temporary datamodel

 **version 2.0.1** 05/01/2018
-fixed max qgis version to 2.99 so it will also be loaded in QGIS version 2.18.22. fixed problem with not adding SVG path with style symbols for this plugin when no svg symbols were added.
+* fixed max qgis version to 2.99 so it will also be loaded in QGIS version 2.18.22.
+* fixed problem with not adding SVG path with style symbols for this plugin when no svg symbols were added.
-Fixed problem with wrong style for Graafpolygoon (selected area to dig) removed unit tests and testdata from packaged delivery
+* Fixed problem with wrong style for Graafpolygoon (selected area to dig)
+* removed unit tests and testdata from packaged delivery

 **Version 2.0.0** 31/12/2018
-Major update where interface remains the same, but instead of loading rasters now also Vector information is loaded.
+* Major update where interface remains the same, but instead of loading rasters now also Vector information is loaded.
-From 02/01/2019 the format of the result requested from Kadaster has changed a lot.
+* From 02/01/2019 the format of the result requested from Kadaster has changed a lot.
-Previous versions of Klicviewer for QGIS can not be used to view the new results.
+* Previous versions of Klicviewer for QGIS can not be used to view the new results.
-This new version can be used to view old KLIC messages.
+* This new version can be used to view old KLIC messages.

 **Version 1.4.3**
-Added maximum version 2.18 as preparation for update to QGIS 4.3
+* Added maximum version 2.18 as preparation for update to QGIS 4.3

 **Version 1.4.2** 02/01/2015
 fixed:
 * encoding issue that prevented some messages from opening because xml included funny characters.

 **Version 1.4.1**
-Updated metadata.txt and added a [webpage](http://diethard2.github.io/b4udignl). unfortunately forgot to release this version..
+* Updated metadata.txt and added a [webpage](http://diethard2.github.io/b4udignl). unfortunately forgot to release this version..

 **Version 1.4.0** 20/06/2013
-Updated plugin so it works as well for QGIS 2.0 Changed name of plugin from QGIS WION Result Viewer to the QGIS KLIC Viewer.
+* Updated plugin so it works as well for QGIS 2.0
+* Changed name of plugin from QGIS WION Result Viewer to the QGIS KLIC Viewer.
-Removed the grouping of loaded layers because the code was complicated and because the QGIS grouping functions of layers behaved weird.
+* Removed the grouping of loaded layers because the code was complicated and because the QGIS grouping functions of layers behaved weird.
-Updated the help function.
+* Updated the help function.

 **Version 1.3.2** 27/06/2012
-Moved this plugin to official QGIS plugins repository.
+* Moved this plugin to official QGIS plugins repository.
-Tested for QGIS 1.8.0 and plugin still works great.
+* Tested for QGIS 1.8.0 and plugin still works great.
-Repository from site http://wwww.gis-plugins.nl will be removed after succesfull transfer.
+* Repository from site http://wwww.gis-plugins.nl will be removed after succesfull transfer.